-Researcher.
+Senior researcher and bibliometric consultant.
 Vincent's research focuses on complex networks and social dynamics.
 He holds a Master in sociology and a PhD in applied mathematics, and tries to combine the two in his work.

 Researcher and PhD candidate.
 Martijn's research focuses on data sources for the measurement of research performance.

 Senior researcher and deputy director of CWTS.
 Ludo leads the Quantitative Science Studies (QSS) research group.
 His core research interests focus on the analysis and visualization of bibliometric networks and the development of scientometric indicators.

 PhD candidate.
 Zohreh is doing research on altmetrics (alternative metrics and tools) and investigating potential of using altmetrics for measuring research performance.